 Types of Artificial Intelligence in Healthcare

-• Computer Vision allows computers to interpret and make decisions based on visual data.
-In healthcare, it supports image analysis in radiology, pathology, and dermatology, helping diagnose conditions such as cancer and diabetic retinopathy.
+- Computer Vision is the ability of the computer to interpret graphics and make decisions based on imagery they process.
+In healthcare, it has applications in Imaging, such as radiology, pathology, dermatology among others; in diagnosing conditions such as cancer and Diabetic Retinopathy, among others.

 10 Common Applications of Artificial Intelligence in Healthcare

-7. Enhancing Business Decision-Making AI's transparency allows healthcare professionals and administrators to make better business decisions.
-By providing unprecedented insights into treatment outcomes, AI fosters a shared language between scientific and business departments.
+- Enhancing Business Decision-Making AI's transparency allows healthcare professionals and administrators to make better business decisions.
+AI fosters a shared language between scientific and business departments by providing unprecedented insights into treatment outcomes.
 This cross-functional understanding aids in improving decision-making and streamlining healthcare operations.

 Read more: The Role of AI in Medical Imaging